Concerning the Bible (4)

 Many people believe that understanding and being able to interpret the Bible is the same as finding the true way—but in fact, are things really so simple?
 No one knows the reality of the Bible: that it is nothing more than a historical record of God’s work, and a testament to the previous two stages of God’s work, and offers you no understanding of the aims of God’s work.
 Everyone who has read the Bible knows that it documents the two stages of God’s work during the Age of Law and the Age of Grace.
 The Old Testament chronicles the history of Israel and Jehovah’s work from the time of creation until the end of the Age of Law.
 The New Testament records Jesus’ work on earth, which is in the Four Gospels, as well as the work of Paul; are they not historical records?
 Bringing up the things of the past today makes them history, and no matter how true or real they might be, they are still history—and history cannot address the present.
 For God does not look back on history!
 And so, if you only understand the Bible, and understand nothing of the work God intends to do today, and if you believe in God but do not seek the work of the Holy Spirit, then you do not understand what it means to seek God.
 If you read the Bible in order to study the history of Israel, to research the history of God’s creation of all the heavens and earth, then you do not believe in God.
 But today, since you believe in God, and pursue life, since you pursue the knowledge of God, and do not pursue dead letters and doctrines, or an understanding of history, you must seek God’s will of today, and must look for the direction of the Holy Spirit’s work.
 If you were an archeologist you could read the Bible—but you are not, you are one of those who believe in God, and you’d best seek God’s will of today.
 By reading the Bible, at most you’ll understand a little of the history of Israel, you’ll learn about the lives of Abraham, David, and Moses, you’ll find out about how they revered Jehovah, how Jehovah burned those who opposed Him, and how He spoke to the people of that age.
 You’ll only find out about God’s work in the past.
 The records of the Bible relate to how the early people of Israel revered God and lived under the guidance of Jehovah.
 Because the Israelites were God’s chosen people, in the Old Testament you can see all the people of Israel’s loyalty to Jehovah, how all those who obeyed Jehovah were cared for and blessed by Him, you can learn that when God worked in Israel He was full of mercy and love, as well as possessed of consuming flames, and that all the Israelites, from the lowly to the mighty, revered Jehovah, and so the whole country was blessed by God.
 Such is the history of Israel recorded in the Old Testament.

-The Bible documents matters of Israel and the actions of its chosen people at that time.
-In other words, it is an account of the matters of Jehovah, one for which the Holy Spirit lays no blame.
+What the Bible documents is God’s work in Israel, including some of what was done by the chosen people of Israel.
 Even though there was selection of the parts for inclusion or removal, though the Holy Spirit does not approve, still He lays no blame.
 The Bible is nothing more than a history of Israel and of the work of God.
-The people, matters, and things it records were all real, and nothing about them was an indication of the future—apart from, of course, the prophecy of Isaiah and Daniel, or John’s book of visions.
+The people, matters, and things it records were all real, and nothing about them had symbolic meaning—apart from, of course, the prophecy of Isaiah, Daniel, and other prophets, or John’s book of visions.
 The early people of Israel were knowledgeable and cultured, and their ancient knowledge and culture was fairly advanced, and so what they wrote was higher than the people of today.
 As a result, that they could write these books should come as no surprise, for Jehovah had done so much work among them, and they had seen so much.
 David beheld the deeds of Jehovah with his own eyes, he personally savored them, and saw many of the signs and wonders, and so he wrote all those psalms in praise of the deeds of Jehovah.
 That they were able to write these books is because of their circumstances, not because they were divine.
 They praised Jehovah because they had seen Him.
 If you have seen nothing of Jehovah, and are unaware of His existence, how could you praise Him?
 If you have not beheld Jehovah, then you will not know to praise Him, nor to worship Him, much less will you be able to write songs extolling Him, and even if you were asked to invent some deeds of Jehovah you wouldn’t be able to do so.
-That, today, you can praise God and love God is because you have seen Him, and have also experienced His work—and if your caliber improves, will you, too, not also be able to write poems in praise of God like David?
+That, today, you can praise God and love God is also because you have seen Him, and have also experienced His work—and if your caliber improves, will you, too, not also be able to write poems in praise of God like David?

 To understand the Bible, to understand history, but not to understand what the Holy Spirit is doing today—that’s wrong!
 You’ve done very well in studying history, you’ve done a terrific job, but you understand nothing of the work the Holy Spirit does today.
 Is this not foolishness?
 Other people ask you: “What is God doing today?
 What should you enter into today?
 How is your pursuit of life going?
 Do you understand God’s will?”
 You’ll have no answer for what they ask—so what do you know?
 You will say: I’m only aware that I must turn my back on the flesh and know myself.
 And if they then ask “What else are you aware of?” you will say you also know to obey all of God’s arrangements, and understand a little of the history of the Bible, and that’s all.
 Is that all you’ve gained from believing in God all these years?
 If that’s all you understand, then you lack so much.
 Thus, your stature today is fundamentally incapable of fulfilling My requirements of you, and your powers of differentiation and the truths you understand are too meager—which is to say, your belief is too superficial!
 You must be equipped with more truths, you need more knowledge, you must see more, and only then will you be able to spread the gospel, for this is what you ought to achieve!